 Concurrency versus Parallelism

-Over the years, software development has advanced and created tools, languages, and ways to handle our “universe” of events.
+This bustling scene is a condensed illustration of the dynamic environment surrounding us.
+Over the years, software development has evolved, creating advanced tools, languages, and methodologies to manage our complex “universe” of events.

 Concurrency